Robertfnicholson/PyBer_Analysis/README.md

 The graph provides a visualization of the total fares to show the relationship between city type and total fares.
 The graph provides a different perspective than the summary table.
-Unlike the summary table, the graph provides fare total by city type by day over the full timeframe of the data series.
-This shows the relationship between the city types and total fares daily. </p>
+Unlike the summary table, the graph provides fare total by city type **by day** over the full timeframe of the data series.
+This shows the relationship between the city types and total fares **daily**. </p>

 ## Key Reports